xerolinux/xlapit-cli/README.md

 ### What it is

 This toolkit aims to be an all-in-one solution for post-installation, expediting your Arch setup.
 It's offered as *use at your own risk* type of thing, without much support.
-You will have to rely on yourself and your own knowledge and ability to do research your setup.
+You will have to rely on yourself and your own knowledge and ability to do research for your specific setup.

 ![XLAPiT](https://i.imgur.com/JuWceYE.png)